-Cognitive Behavioural Therapy (CBT) is recommended by the Department of Health and the National Institute of Clinical Excellence (NICE) as the psychological therapy of choice for treating Depression, a range of Anxiety Disorders and PTSD.
+Cognitive Behavioural Therapy (CBT) is recommended by the Department of Health and the National Institute of Clinical Excellence (NICE) for treating Depression, a range of Anxiety Disorders and PTSD.
 Please open the links to the right for further information about specific problems you may be experiencing.

 CBT is a structured collaborative form of therapy.
 It is a short-term therapy and involves developing an understanding of how our thoughts, feelings and behaviours interact with each other in the development and maintenance of our problems.